Top 16 best network monitoring tools

 Towards the end of 2016 we made a short introduction to network monitoring and we told you about the main characteristics to keep in mind when selecting a network monitoring tool.
 This was meant for users whose installation couldn’t conform with standard syslog monitoring or standard bandwidths.

 To see what characteristics we talked about in order for you to make a smart choice, you can refer to that article about network monitoring.
-In addition, read this article to get more understanding of a network monitor.
+In addition, read this article to get more understanding of a network monitor tool.